contagon/handbook/handbook/30-callings-in-the-church.md

 “[Name] has been released as [position].
 Those who would like to express thanks for [his or her] service may show it by the uplifted hand.”

-The leader does not ask for opposing votes.
+The leader does not ask if anyone opposes.

 ## 30.7 Calling, Ordaining, and Setting Apart Bishops

 The stake presidency recommends brethren to be called or released as bishops.
 Recommendations are submitted to the First Presidency through [Leader and Clerk Resources (LCR)].
 A member of the stake presidency, a clerk, or the executive secretary may prepare the recommendation.
 However, only the stake president may submit it.

 A bishop’s responsibilities are significant (see [7.1]).
 They require a man of integrity, moral cleanliness, spiritual maturity, and faithfulness to the Savior.
 The stake presidency seeks confirmation from the Spirit about whom to recommend.
 When recommending a man to serve as bishop, they carefully consider [1 Timothy 3:2–7].
 They do not ask for suggestions from ward members.
-Additional information about the qualifications of a bishop is given in LCR.
+Additional information about the qualifications of a bishop is given in [LCR].

 Before the stake president can call a new bishop, he must receive written approval of his recommendation from the First Presidency.
-With this approval, the stake president may ordain and set apart a bishop after ward members have given a sustaining vote.
+With this approval, the stake president may ordain and set apart a bishop after ward members have sustained him in a sacrament meeting.
 Approval of the First Presidency is also required before a stake president may release a bishop.
 The stake president may not delegate these responsibilities.

 If a man called as bishop is not a high priest, the stake president ensures that he is ordained a high priest before ordaining him a bishop.
 If the man was ordained a bishop previously, he needs only to be set apart as bishop of the ward.
+If men called as the bishop’s counselors are not high priests, they are ordained high priests before being set apart.

 After the First Presidency has approved the recommendation of a man to serve as bishop, they authorize the stake president to ordain him and set him apart.
 The stake president: